-Prerequisite: PET 210 Corequisite: None Local Prerequisite: Enrollment in the Positron Emission Tomography program Local Corequisite: None
+Prerequisite: PET 210 Corequisite: None

 This course is one of two courses designed to provide clinical experience related to the Positron Emission Tomography.
 Topics include patient care, radiation protection, imaging procedure radiopharmaceutical use and administrative procedures.
 Upon completion, students should be able to demonstrate performance in a PET department through evaluations, clinical projects and computerized exams.